John Dewey and the Alexander Technique

 John Dewey

 To know, in John Dewey's sense of the word, what the Alexander Technique is about, it is important to actually experience it.
-Dewey had individual Alexander lessons over a period of 35-plus years.
+Dewey took private Alexander lessons over a period of 35-plus years.
 Lessons in the Alexander Technique give the student the opportunity to make in-depth improvement and to develop substantive skills in stopping and changing habits.
 During an Alexander Technique lesson, the teacher takes the student through basic movements while giving gentle hands-on guidance.
 Through this guidance, the student experiences more natural and easy movement without the on-going intereference of habits.
 Repeated experiences of natural fundamental coordination, combined with verbal instruction, give the student the opportunity to make lasting habit changes.

-Small classes and workshops can serve as an adjunct to individual lessons or an introduction to the technique.
+Small classes and workshops can serve as an adjunct to individual lessons or an introduction to the Technique.
 F.M.
-Alexander taught and recommended individual lessons.
+Alexander taught and recommended individual private lessons.
 Benefits of Alexander lessons can include easier and more efficient movement, improved posture, the development of poise, freer breathing, increased vitality, and more reliable kinesthesia.

 Copyright 1997 Marian Goldberg

-F.M.
-Alexander (right) giving John Dewey an Alexander Technique lesson.
+F. M. Alexander (right) giving John Dewey an Alexander Technique lesson.

 John Dewey and the Alexander Technique Index

-The Insiders' Guide to the Alexander Technique
+Alexander Technique: The Insiders’ Guide

-maintained by Marian Goldberg
+Website maintained by Marian Goldberg

 Alexander Technique Center of Washington, D.C.